MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 2. Open the **Services** panel and verify that the Launchpad service for your instance is running.
 If you install multiple instances, each instance has its own Launchpad service.

-3. Open a new Query window in  [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], and run a simple R script, like the following:
+3. Open a new Query window in  [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], and run a simple R script.

     ```SQL
     EXEC sp_execute_external_script  @language =N'R',